Lanny Davis

 Lanny Jesse Davis (born December 12, 1945) is an American political operative, lawyer, consultant, lobbyist, author, and television commentator.
 He is the co-founder and partner of the law firm of Davis Goldberg & Galper PLLC, and co-founder and partner of the public relations firm Trident DMG.
-From 1996 to 1998, he served as a special counsel to President Bill Clinton and was a legal spokesperson for the President and the White House amid a litany of investigations.

 In July 2018, Davis was hired by Michael Cohen, a former personal attorney to Donald Trump, to represent Cohen in his testimony before Congress regarding President Donald Trump.
 Davis later represented Cohen when he pleaded guilty to tax fraud, bank fraud, and violation of campaign finance laws on August 21, 2018.

 Davis's clients have included Harvey Weinstein, Porton Group, National Women's History Museum, National Black Chamber of Commerce, eHealth, Sofitel Hotels, Trent Lott, Gene Upshaw, Dan Snyder, Martha Stewart, Shannon Sharpe, and the Office of the President at Penn State University.
 Davis has been a regular television commentator and political and legal analyst for MSNBC, CNN, CNBC and network television news programs.
 He wrote a column called "Purple Nation," and his writing appeared in publications including Fox News, The Hill, The Huffington Post, and The Daily Caller.
-A Yale Law School graduate, he won the Thurman Arnold Moot Court prize and contributed to the Yale Law Journal.

-In 2005, President George W. Bush appointed Davis to serve as the only Democratic member of the five-member Privacy and Civil Liberties Oversight Board, created by the U.S. Congress as part of the 2005 Intelligence Reform Act.

 Background

 Davis grew up in Jersey City, New Jersey, in a Jewish family.
 His father, Mort, was a dentist in Jersey City and his mother worked as the office manager of his father's dental office.
 He attended Newark Academy in Newark, graduating in 1962.
 As an undergraduate at Yale, he was a member of the Delta Kappa Epsilon fraternity.
 According to an item in U.S. News & World Report, as part of his initiation into the fraternity, Davis underwent hazing by, among others, the future President of the United States George W. Bush.
 He also served as chairman of the campus newspaper, the Yale Daily News.
 Davis went on to receive his J.D. degree from Yale Law School in 1970.
 It was there that he first met Hillary Clinton.
+He also won the Thurman Arnold Moot Court prize at Yale and contributed to the Yale Law Journal.

 Davis has four children, and lives in Potomac, Maryland, with his second wife, Carolyn Atwell-Davis, who was the legislative affairs director for the National Center for Missing and Exploited Children.
 One of his sons, Seth, was a columnist for Sports Illustrated magazine and is a college basketball commentator for CBS.